isomerpages/moe-eunoiajc/news/2023/_posts/2023-03-26-post-Class of 2022 – Vol 4.md

 description: ""
 image: ""
 ---
-The Class of 2022 demonstrated how our dreams can take flight when we pursue our passions and spread our love for learning.
-In this 1st volume, Angelica, Jing Yee, Taia and Wen Xi reflect on their pursuit of all-round excellence and impart words of wisdom to their juniors!
+The Class of 2022 included recipients of various scholarships who participated in special programmes ranging from foreign language learning to deeper exploration of the humanities, and biculturalism.
+In Volume 4, Emylia, Danying, Javier, Rachel, Chan Ning, and Avril tell us about their journey in Eunoia and their experiences in their courses of study.

-Read more stories about the Class of 2022 in [Vol 2](https://eunoiajc.moe.edu.sg/news/2023/class2/), [Vol 3](https://eunoiajc.moe.edu.sg/news/2023/class3/) and [Vol 4](https://eunoiajc.moe.edu.sg/news/2023/class4/).
+Read more stories about the Class of 2022 in [Vol 1](https://eunoiajc.moe.edu.sg/news/2023/class1/), [Vol 2](https://eunoiajc.moe.edu.sg/news/2023/class2/) and [Vol 3](https://eunoiajc.moe.edu.sg/news/2023/class3/).

 <br>